 - Pork Egg Roll Soup

-Comfort food dinners like this Beef Burgundy Mushroom Soup recipe are all I have on my mind these days!
-Beef, mushrooms & noodles in a tasty, creamy broth!
+Comfort food dinners like this Burgundy Beef Soup are all I have on my mind these days!
+Beef, mushrooms and noodles in a delicious, red wine beef broth!

 - 1 1/2 tablespoon olive oil